Standard X-ray sources for lab-based instruments are Mg Kα or Al Kα, which offer photons with 1254.6 eV and 1486.6 eV energy, respectively.

 The example provided below shows data from a single crystal MoS2 sample.
 In figure 1, spectra are displayed from the 'as introduced' using the Ag Lα (black) monochromatic X-ray sources and Al Kα X-ray source (red), with the spectra normalized to the Mo 3d peak intensity.
 It is instantly evident that the higher Mo 2p and S 1s peaks are stimulated using the higher photon energy.

 Figure 1.
 Survey spectra from 'as introduced' MoS2; a single crystal sample using Al Kα (red) and Ag Lα (black) X-rays.
-Inset shows expanded low BE range, with the two spectra normalised to Mo 3d peak intensities.
+Inset shows expanded low BE range, with the two spectra normalized to Mo 3d peak intensities.

 After characterization of the 'as introduced' sample, the surface was etched using the Ar gas cluster ion source, and using Ar1000+ at 10 keV beam energy, in an attempt to lessen surface damage relative to sputtering with monoatomic Ar+ ions.
 The schematic diagram below illustrates the interaction of a gas cluster with a perfect surface, where the damage caused by the impact is localized at the surface.
 In addition, the diagram shows the Mo 3d photoelectron escape depth for electrons excited with the Al Kα (red) and Ag Lα X-rays (blue).